skoolkid/pyskool/sphinx/source/run.rst

 * ``--setup`` - create the images, ini files and sound files required by the game in `$HOME/.pyskool` and exit

-The ``--get-images`` option first looks for Skool Daze and Back to Skool tape or snapshot files by the following names in `$HOME/.pyskool`:
+The ``--create-images`` option first looks for Skool Daze and Back to Skool tape or snapshot files by the following names in `$HOME/.pyskool`:

 * `skool_daze.tzx`
 * `skool_daze.sna`